Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

-### Where the news come from ?
+### Where does the news come from ?
 (Mat)

 <iframe src="https://matterhorn-ada.github.io/urls-log.html" width="100%" height="400px" frameBorder="0" scrolling="no"></iframe>
 *GDELT harnesses numerous online news sources and most of them are connected to a particular country.
-Tha map show the number of sources per country on a logarithmic scale.*
+The map show the number of sources per country on a logarithmic scale.*
 {: style="text-align: justify"}